kojix2/llama.cr/DEVELOPMENT.md

 - Document which version of llama.cpp the library is compatible with
 - When updating to support a new llama.cpp version:
+  1. Update the version in `LLAMA_VERSION` file
+  2. Run `scripts/download_headers.sh` to download the new header files
-  - Update the lib_llama.cr bindings first
+  3. Update `src/llama/lib_llama.cr` bindings if necessary
-  - Test thoroughly with the new version
-  - Document any breaking changes
+  4. Run tests: `crystal spec`
+  5. Commit changes and create a pull request